 Family Dependency Drug Court

-Family Dependency Drug Court services may be available to any parent/legal guardian of children who come to the attention of the Court or Social Services when substance abuse, including alcohol, is a contributing factor in child abuse and neglect.
+The Family Dependency Drug Court exists for the purpose of achieving timely and appropriate permanency placement for children who come to the attention of the Court or Social Services by promoting parents’ recovery from alcohol or drug dependency when substance abuse is a contributing factor in child abuse and neglect.

 Mendocino County Superior Court

 100 North State Street

 The FDDC Program is a voluntary program provided in partnership with Social Services and the Division of Substance Use Disorders Treatment (SUDT).
 With a referral from Social Services, SUDT will assess and recommend a parent/legal guardian to the FDDC.

 SUDT will develop an individual treatment plan for each participant.
 Fulfillment of this plan is required to successfully complete the FDDC.
 SUDT will provide weekly status reports to the court and Social Services regarding each FDDC participant’s progress in treatment.
 Couples may be referred together but may be placed on different “tracks” for treatment.

 - Individual Treatment Plan through SUDT

 - Residential Treatment program, as needed